Skip to main content

 Introduction

-CS:DM allows you to watch your demos in 2D.
+CS:DM lets you watch demos in 2D.

-It's accessible from the "2D Viewer" tab on a match page.
+Open it from the "2D Viewer" tab on a match page.

 2D Viewer